 The 8 acre challenge is a great puzzle for the whole family.
-Navigate your way through the lost Island, head to the compass, climb aboard the giant Pirate Ship and walk through the stormy waves!
-When you’ve nearly solved our gigantic puzzle you can “walk the plank” and clamber up onto our huge viewing platform, where you can look around and see the true extent of the maize field.
+Navigate your way through the miles of maize pathways!
+Solve the puzzles and quizzes and find the viewing platform, where you can look around and see the true extent of the maize field.

 £6 per person